 Linda Herman Music

 Hi, I'm Linda Herman from Seal Beach California.
-I play music for ballroom dancing in the Los Angeles area using a Roland V Accordion, the 8X, midi to a Roland BK7M module - a one woman band complete with vocals.
-I play a variety of music from the 30's to the present.
-You will find foxtrot, waltz, swing, rhumba, cha cha cha, tango, samba, mambo, salsa, west coast swing, country, line dancing, well you get the picture.
+My "niche" is ballroom dance music however I do play for all types of events in the Southern California area and have a huge repetoire of music including, German, Czech, Irish, Italian, French, etc. I play a Roland V Accordion, the 8X, midi to a Roland BK7M module - a one woman band complete with vocals.
+You will hear a variety of music from the 30's to the present - foxtrot, waltz, swing, rhumba, cha cha cha, tango, samba, mambo, salsa, west coast swing, country, line dancing, well you get the picture.
 This is all LIVE.
 No tapes, mp3's, cd's.
 LIVE.
 If you have not heard an accordion in a number of years you have to hear the Roland FR8X V accordion.

 Need a strolling accordionist?
 Yes I can do that also.

 I"ve been in the dance band business since 1969 as a junior in high school.
 That is over 40 years.
 I started out in Iowa, playing ballrooms in Iowa, Minnesota, Wisconsin, Illinois and Nebraska.
 Moved to sunny California in 1984.
 Music and California has been very good to me.